Eva Clark: Press coverage and inaccuracies

-Lum Clark’s name was reported with multiple variants, some accurate and some inaccurate, including L. B. Clark; In addition to his known name, James Richards was named within coverage as “Jim Richardson” and “Joe Richards” interchangeably.
+Lum Clark's name was reported with multiple variants, some accurate and some inaccurate, including L. B. Clark; In addition to his known name, James Richards was named within coverage as "Jim Richardson" and "Joe Richards" interchangeably.

 Local lore and contemporary interest

-Eva’s story has continued receiving newspaper coverage through 2014, but the reporting did little to fill in biographical gaps or to correct inconsistencies; instead, it perpetuated the uncertainties of previous reporting and the story evolved into modern lore.
-The first coverage after Eva’s gravestone was erected in 1923 was a 1931 Staunton News Leader article that stated Clark’s story is “one of Staunton’s unsolved mysteries, so far as official records go”.
-A 1959 article in The White Tops discussed Eva’s death and re-introduced the folklore aspect of the story, regarding Richards and Lum Clark stating, “apparently neither man ever was found.”
-The White Tops article also introduces a “report that annually at Christmas time someone places a modest wreath on the grave of Eva Clark.
+Clark story has continued to receive newspaper coverage through 2014, but the reporting did little to fill in biographical gaps or to correct inconsistencies; instead, it perpetuated the uncertainties of previous reporting and the story evolved into modern lore.
+The first coverage after Eva's gravestone was erected in 1923 was a 1931 Staunton News Leader article that stated Clark's story is "one of Staunton's unsolved mysteries, so far as official records go".
+A 1959 article in The White Tops discussed Clark's death and re-introduced the folklore aspect of the story, regarding Richards and Lum Clark stating, "apparently neither man ever was found."
+The White Tops article also introduces a "report that annually at Christmas time someone places a modest wreath on the grave of Eva Clark.

-A 1977 News Leader article, “Grave still marked at Christmas,” stated that Eva’s grave is marked annually during the Christmas holiday season with a wreath, leading to much speculation and lore.
-According to this article, the “wreath tradition began at the time the stone was placed and has continued.
-No one seems to know who is responsible.”
-Six years later, a letter to the editor titled “CIRCUS LORE” was published in the News Leader, listing her profession as an “equestrienne” and stating that “every Christmas Day since her death her grave in Thornrose is decorated with a wreath from an unknown source.”
+A 1977 News Leader article, "Grave still marked at Christmas," stated that Eva's grave is marked annually during the Christmas holiday season with a wreath, leading to much speculation and lore.
+According to this article, the "wreath tradition began at the time the stone was placed and has continued.
+No one seems to know who is responsible."
+Six years later, a letter to the editor titled "CIRCUS LORE" was published in the News Leader, listing her profession as an "equestrienne" and stating that "every Christmas Day since her death her grave in Thornrose is decorated with a wreath from an unknown source."